zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/deploy-image/deploy-image.md

     - Paste your public SSH key.
 This is used when you ssh into the provisioned compute later.
     - Choose an existing virtual cloud network.
     - Select a subnet compartment and subnet.
     - Enter the JDBC URL for the ADB instance.
-The TNS_ADMIN entry points to the directory where you will have uploaded and unzipped the wallet, e.g. `jdbc:oracle:thin:@atpgraph_low?TNS_ADMIN=/etc/oracle/graph/wallets`

-    ***Note: This JDBC URL is stored in a configuration which can be updated later if necessary.***
+The TNS_ADMIN entry points to the directory where you **will** have uploaded and unzipped the wallet **on the VM**, so please set: `jdbc:oracle:thin:@atpgraph_low?TNS_ADMIN=/etc/oracle/graph/wallets` where the database name is `atpgraph`.
+(This JDBC URL is stored in `/etc/oracle/graph/pgx.conf` which can be updated later if necessary.)

     ![](images/ConfigureStackVariables_211_1.jpg)
     ![](images/ConfigureStackVariables_211_2.jpg)